 - other savings or things of value you own, called assets, are worth less than £1,000 (some assets are ignored when working out the value)

 - you don’t own a car worth £1,000 or more, unless it’s one that’s been specially adapted because you have a disability

-- you haven’t had a DRO in the last six years and aren’t going through another formal insolvency procedure, such as bankruptcy or an individual voluntary arrangement (IVA)
+- it's been at least 6 years since your previous DRO was made and you aren’t going through another formal insolvency procedure, such as bankruptcy or an individual voluntary arrangement (IVA)

 - you've lived, had a property, or worked in England or Wales in the last three years.

 If you've done any of the following in the two years before your application, you must declare it:

 - sold belongings for less than their value, for example if you sold a car worth £2,000 to a friend for £200